 All students are entitled to reasonable quiet in campus residences.
 Quiet hours are established in all campus residence halls from 9 p.m. – 8 a.m., Sunday through Thursday, and from 12 – 8 a.m.
 Friday and Saturday.
 The sound level within a room must be such that it is inaudible to adjoining rooms and hallways.
 Residents are also expected to observe reasonable quiet in hallways, stairwells, lounges and restrooms during scheduled quiet hours.

 Franklin College does not require students to be in the hall by a certain time; it trusts one’s mature judgment for self-regulation.
 For protection and security of residents and hall furnishings, exterior doors are locked no later than 9 p.m.
 Monday through Thursday and remain locked on weekends from 9 p.m.
 Friday through 7 a.m.
 Monday morning.
-The room key issued to students will also unlock the exterior doors to their buildings.

 In order to protect themselves from theft, students are encouraged to lock their rooms, especially when sleeping and any time the room will be vacant.